Descanonge/tomate/doc/source/filegroup.rst

 Pre-regex
 ---------

-The actual scanning is done by CoordScan objects (see :doc:`scanning`).
+The filegroups actually only look at the filenames to see if they match the pattern specified by the user.
-This section only details the pre-regex.
+The actual scanning is done by :class:`CoordScan<data_loader.coord_scan.CoordScan>` objects (see :doc:`scanning`).

-To find information in the filename, and keep track of how filename changes along a dimension, we must tell the database the structure of the filename.
-This is done using a pre-regex.
-A regular expression with added features.
+To find informations in the filename, and keep track of how they changes along a dimension, we must tell the database the structure of the filenames.
+This is done using a pre-regex: a regular expression with added features.

-Any regex can be used in the pre-regex, however, it will be replaced by the match found in the first file and then considered constant.
+Any regex can be used in the pre-regex, however, it will be replaced by its match as found in the first file and then considered constant.
-For example, if we have daily files as 'sst_2003-01-01.nc' with the date changing for each file.
-We could use the regex `sst_.*\.nc`, which would match correctly all files, but the program will consider that *all* filenames are 'sst_2003-01-01.nc'
+For example, if we have daily files 'sst_2003-01-01.nc' with the date changing for each file.
+We could use the regex `sst_.*\.nc`, which would match correctly all files, but the program would consider that *all* filenames are 'sst_2003-01-01.nc'

 Instead, we must specify what part of the filename varies, and along